 A countrywide poll was taken by the fans at the start of the 1925 season to determine who could play in the Eastern Colored League’s “All-Eastern All-Star Team."

-At the conclusion of the Poll, Charleston found himself with the most votes in the league as starting in center field.
+At the conclusion of the Poll, Charleston found himself with the most votes in the league, putting him back starting in center field.

-He also received the majority of fan votes for left and right field, as well as for manager.
+He also received the majority of fan votes for left and right field, and club manager.
 [9]

-For the 1932 season, Charleston assumed the role of player-manager for the Pittsburgh Crawfords, whose roster would include future Major League Baseball Hall of Famer’s, Josh Gibson, Satchel Paige, Judy Johnson, Ted Page, Jud Wilson, and Double Duty Radcliffe.
+For the 1932 season, Charleston assumed the role of player/manager for the Pittsburgh Crawfords, whose roster would include future Major League Baseball Hall of Famer players such as; Josh Gibson, Satchel Paige, Judy Johnson, Ted Page, Jud Wilson, and Double Duty Radcliffe.

 In 1933, the Negro National League I was revived, with the creation of the Negro National League II.

-Clever financial maneuvering from the Gus Greenlee's Pittsburgh Crawfords and Cum Posey’s Homestead Grays, saw them immediately becoming the two best teams in the Negro National League II, lasting as a power house in the league throughout the 1930s.
+Clever financial maneuvering from the Gus Greenlee's Pittsburgh Crawfords and Cum Posey’s Homestead Grays, saw them immediately becoming the two best teams in the Negro National League II.

-The two teams would compete for more than a dozen Negro League Championships, fielding a beavy of future Major League Baseball Hall of Fame players on their rosters.
+The two teams would compete for more than a dozen Negro National League II Championships, fielding an array of future Major League Baseball Hall of Fame players on their rosters.

-At the time of assuming his role with the team, he had already developed a reputation as one of the greatest black players in professional baseball.
+At the time of assuming his role with the team, he had already developed a reputation as one of the greatest black players in Negro Leagues baseball.

-However, the constant hum of financial hardship among Negro Leagues franchises took its toll yearly, leading to frequently collapses for teams and leagues, taking a major toll on the players and the statistical records.
+However, the constant undertow of financial hardship among Negro Leagues franchises took its toll almost yearly, leading to frequent collapses for teams and leagues, taking a major toll on the players, as well as obscuring the statistical record.

-This allowed the team much more flexibility, leading to a season with full schedule.
+This allowed the team more flexibility, leading to a many seasons with a near full schedule.

-The game was held at Chicago White Sox home field, Comiskey Park with a paying crowd of nearly 20,000 onlookers.
+The game was to take place at Chicago White Sox home field, Comiskey Park with a paying crowd of nearly 20,000 onlookers.

-As he aged Charleston increasingly began playing first more often, making it his main position for the 1934 and 1935 Negro Leagues All-Star Games.
+As he aged Charleston began playing first more often, making it his main position for the 1934 and 1935 Negro National League II All-Star Games.

-For the 1935 and 1936 seasons, the Crawfords reentered the Negro National League II.
+Beginning in 1935 and 1936, the Crawfords made the decision to reenter the Negro National League II.

-The team finished with an overall record of 36–24, only able to schedule 60 games between the two seasons.
+The team finished with an overall record of 36–24, with the franchise only able to schedule 60 games between the two seasons.

-Charleston hit .304 that year as player manager for the Pittsburgh Crawfords, a team that ended up winning the 1935 Negro National League Pennant.
+Charleston didn't skip a beat, hitting .304 as player manager for the Pittsburgh Crawfords, a team that ended up winning the 1935 Negro National League Pennant.

 That 1935 lineup for the Pittsburgh Crawfords is compared by baseball historians to the 1927 New York Yankees, featuring the famous Murderer's Row.